 Tuition and fees are established yearly at the spring Board of Trustees meeting.
 Charges are issued by the Accounting and Budget Department.
 All students will be notified of charges and payment methods prior to the start of each term.
-NEOMED has established flat rate billing for the College of Medicine and Pharmacy and charges by the credit for the College of Graduate Studies.
-For a detailed breakdown of charges, please consult our budget worksheets below.
+NEOMED has established flat-rate billing for the College of Medicine and Pharmacy and charges by either flat rate or credit hour for the College of Graduate Studies.
+A detailed breakdown of charges:

-Tuition and fees will appear in categories on a students’s tuition statement online in Banner Self-Service.
-For a full detailed listing of all charges that are associated with each category, please consult the detailed fee assessment chart below.
-Please note that this assessment also compares the rate of changes in fees from the 2017-2018 and the 2018-2019 academic year
+Tuition and fees will appear in categories on a student’s tuition statement online in Student Self-Service.
+For a full detailed listing of all charges associated with each category, please consult the detailed fee assessment chart below.

 Students admitted as a non-Ohio resident will be assessed a non-resident surcharge and are eligible to apply for reclassification as a state resident for tuition purposes.
 The student must provide documentation of residency in the state of Ohio for one calendar year as well as financial independence from all outside state sources in addition to other documentation.
 More information on the Ohio residency reclassification can be found on the University’s Registrar website.

 When a student declares a leave of absence or withdrawals from classes during the academic year a portion of the tuition charged to them may be eligible for a refund.
 In addition, all financial aid disbursed is subject to be returned based on the date of last attendance.
 All fees are non-refundable after the first day of classes.
 For the detailed tuition and/or fee refund policy, please see the NEOMED Tuition, Fees and Insurance Refund Policy.
 To understand how an enrollment change can affect your financial aid eligibility, please see the Return of Title IV and Institutional Aid Policy.